Damir94/Advanced-End-to-End-DevSecOps-Kubernetes-Three-Tier-Project/README.md

 Step 7: Copy the token, keep it somewhere safe and click on Done.

 <img width="720" height="215" alt="image" src="https://github.com/user-attachments/assets/c9f312a1-eb5e-4f75-b35c-b92459debe7e" />

+### What is a SonarQube Webhook?
+- A webhook is just: A way for one system to automatically notify another system when something happens.
+- So, SonarQube Webhook = When code analysis finishes, SonarQube automatically sends the result (pass/fail) to another system (like Jenkins).
+- No manual checking needed.

+With webhook:
+  - Jenkins triggers Sonar scan
+  - SonarQube analyzes code
+  - SonarQube sends result to Jenkins via webhook
+  - Jenkins continues pipeline ONLY if Quality Gate passed
+  - Automatic + safe.

 Now, we have to configure webhooks for quality checks.